buxtronix/am43/README.md

 - am43/&lt;device>/available - Either 'offline' or 'online'
 - am43/&lt;device>/position  - The current blind position, between 0 and 100
 - am43/&lt;device>/battery   - The current battery level, between 0 and 100
-- am43/&lt;device>/rssi       - The current RSSI reported by the device.
+- am43/&lt;device>/light     - The current light level, between 0 and 100
 - am43/LWT                - Either 'Online' or 'Offline', MQTT status of this service.

 The following MQTT topics are subscribed to: